unconst/boltzmann/README.md

 ## Contributing

-Contributions to the **BISTRO** project are welcome.
+Contributions to the **boltzmann** project are welcome.
 Please open issues and submit pull requests for improvements and fixes.

 ## License